vasilevich/semantic-css-rtl-ltr-helper/README.md

 `'semantic-css-rtl-ltr-helper'`
 into your code,
-3 style tags will be automatically added into the `HEAD` of your rendered `HTML` file. of the 3 files mentioned above (`common.min.css` `rtl.min.css` `ltr.min.css`  ) in disabled mode. so they won't be activated until you decide to do so using the commands mentioned above.
+3 style tags will be automatically added into the `HEAD` of your rendered `HTML` file. of the 3 files mentioned above (`common.min.css` `rtl.min.css` `ltr.min.css`  ) in enabled mode. so all the 3 will be active until you use one of the commands mentioned above.